OroArmorModding/Oro-Config/README.md

 The best way to use my config is to extend `com.oroarmor.config.Config` with your own class.
 Inside this class, you should include other classes that extend `com.oroarmor.config.ConfigItemGroup` for your config groups.
 See the [example](#example) for a way to use the library.

 ### Config Item
 `ConfigItem`s are the main storage of the different values that make up your config.
-Currently the only supported types are `String`, `Double`, `Integer`, and `Boolean` (Technically `ConfigItemGroup`s, but those are extremely different).
+Currently the only supported types are `String`, `Double`, `Integer`, `Boolean`, and all enums (Technically `ConfigItemGroup`s, but those are extremely different).
 There are two constructors for `ConfigItem`:
 ```java
 ConfigItem(String name, T defaultValue, String details)
 ```